ORTHOPEDICS AND TRAUMATOLOGY / CLINICAL RESEARCH

 Introduction:

-Background: Single-bundle autologous hamstring tendon reconstruction is a surgical procedure used primarily in orthopedics.
-To investigate the impact of using autologous hamstring tendon single-bundle restoration in conjunction with braided threads on both joint stability and clinical efficacy in patients suffering from posterior cruciate ligament (PCL) rupture.
-There are relatively few studies on the diagnosis and treatment of posterior cruciate ligament.
+Single-bundle autologous hamstring tendon reconstruction is a surgical procedure used primarily in orthopedics.
+The aim of the study was to investigate the impact of using autologous hamstring tendon single-bundle restoration in conjunction with braided threads on both joint stability and clinical efficacy in patients suffering from posterior cruciate ligament (PCL) rupture.

 Material and methods:

-methods: Total of 106 patients diagnosed with PCL rupture were randomly assigned to the control group and study group, and each group consisting of 53 instances.
+In total, 106 patients diagnosed with PCL rupture were randomly assigned to the control group and study group, each group consisting of 53 patients.
 The control group received autologous hamstring tendon single-bundle reconstruction, whereas the study group received autologous hamstring tendon single-bundle reconstruction together with braided thread treatment.
-The comparative rates of treatment success and satisfaction, complication occurrence, pre-and post-surgery joint activity indicators, gait parameters, knee joint function, and joint stability are assessed.
+The comparative rates of treatment success and satisfaction, complication occurrence, pre-and post-surgery joint activity indicators, gait parameters, knee joint function, and joint stability were assessed.

 Results: